 The Independence Seaport Museum plans to commemorate the Centennial Anniversary of the Return of the Unknown Soldier on Cruiser Olympia all year with special events and ceremonies, including a new exhibition set to open onboard the historic ship on May 28.
 Difficult Journey Home will examine the dangerous, 15-day journey home that Cruiser Olympia — the oldest steel warship afloat in the world — endured after departing from Le Havre, France on October 25, 1921.
 On view through Thanksgiving weekend, the exhibition will feature 10-11 panels as well as an animation that showcases the tropical force winds and monstrous waves the boat faced on its journey to the Washington Navy Yard.
 To learn more and plan your visit, click here.

 Flags and Founding Documents, 1776-Today at the Museum of the American Revolution

-In the summer of 2021, the Museum of the American Revolution will present a collection of rare American flags alongside early state constitutions and the first printing of the proposed U.S. Constitution of 1787 in their Flags and Founding Documents, 1776-Today exhibition, on view from June 12 through September 6.
-Together, the dozens of flags and documents will highlight the struggles and successes faced by the young country as new states joined the union, while tracing the evolution of the American flag throughout history.
+The Museum of the American Revolution presents a collection of over 40 rare American flags — many which have never been exhibited before — alongside early state constitutions and the first printing of the proposed U.S. Constitution of 1787 in their Flags and Founding Documents, 1776-Today exhibition, on view June 12 through September 6.
+Together, the dozens of flags and documents will highlight the struggles and successes faced by the young country as new states joined the Union, while tracing the evolution of the American flag throughout the country’s history.
 Learn more and plan your visit by clicking here.

 Spit Spreads Death: The Influenza Pandemic of 1918-19 in Philadelphia at the Mütter Museum